benvaljean/benvaljean.github.io/_posts/2008-04-01-Exmerge_error_0x8004011d_(Exchange).markdown

         ensure that Send As and Receive As are ticked, under **Allow**.

-Depending on the configuration of your network changes made can take up to 15 minutes totake effect.
+Depending on the configuration of your network changes made can take up to 15 minutes to take effect.

 [Category:Windows](Category:Windows "wikilink")